Little League World Series (Asia-Pacific and Middle East Region): Asia-Pacific Regional Championship

 The list below lists each country's participant in the Asia-Pacific Little League Region Tournament between 2007 and 2012.
 That year's winner is indicated in green.

 LLWS results

-Asia-Pacific and Middle East Region (2013–)
+Asia-Pacific and Middle East Region (2013–present)

-As noted above, this region was reconfigured in 2013, with the spin-off of Australia into its own LLWS region and the addition of Middle Eastern countries.
+The region was reconfigured in 2013, with the spin-off of Australia into its own LLWS region and the addition of Middle Eastern countries.
+As of 2025, one Asia-Pacific and Middle East team has won the Little League World Series — Seoul in 2014.

+The list below lists each country's participant in the Asia-Pacific Little League Region Tournament from 2013 to present.
+That year's winner is indicated in green.
+There was no Asia-Pacific and Middle East Region Tournament for 2020 and 2021 as a result of the COVID-19 pandemic.

+LLWS results

 LLWS results by country

 The following table lists each Asia-Pacific country's record in the Little League World Series.
 Italics indicates team is no longer in the region.
-Table includes results for teams that qualified for either the East Asian, Pacific, Asia, or Asia-Pacific regional LLWS berth through the 2019 Little League World Series.
+Table includes results for teams that qualified for either the Asia, Pacific, or Asia-Pacific regional LLWS berth through the 2025 Little League World Series.